pulumi/docs/pulumi-hugo/themes/default/content/blog/dotnet-preview/index.md

 ## How Pulumi .
 NET Works

 Pulumi is declarative even though it uses general purpose programming languages.
-It does this by declaring a set of resources and the Pulumi engine orchestrates the CRUD operations to build and deploy infrastructure.
+It does this by declaring a set of resources, and the Pulumi engine orchestrates the CRUD operations to build and deploy infrastructure.

 We use a .NET Core console application to declare infrastructure.
 Let's create an Azure App Service with a SQL database.
 The first step is make sure that your environment meets the prerequisites: